-Acoustic foam can be used to stop sound from traveling through a wall to a certain degree, but it is primarily recommended for improving the clarity of sound in a room.
+While acoustic foam can be used to stop sound from traveling through a wall to a certain degree, its primary purpose is for improving the clarity of sound in a room.
 If you were to exclusively use foam and completely cover the walls in a room with our 4 inch wedge foam, you would only block about 20 to 30 percent of the sound traveling through the wall.
 If you need to block more sound, you will need to build a "room inside of a room" with airspace and multiple physical barriers to achieve more than 30 percent deadening.
 Our Volara and Neoprene foams can be used in this construction.

 How much acoustic foam do I need?